proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Get outgoing transactions

-Gets an array of outgoing transactions.
+To get an array of outgoing transactions.

+**Note:**
 A transaction is said to be outgoing with respect to an account if the account is the sender of the transaction.

 **Options**